 Lines and Dots Cake

-The simple geometry of the Lines and Dots Cake, capped with a fondant button, was inspired by Martha's first Weddings book.
+The simple geometry of this wedding cake, capped with a fondant button, was inspired by Martha's first Weddings book.
 Variegated stripes of royal icing accentuate the verticality of the cake.
 The tiny dots are whipped chocolate ganache.

 Photography: Lisa Hubbard